JessicaJuliet/the-leafy-bean/README.md

 * First Time Visitor Goals

-    * As a first time visitor, I want to be easily able to navigate through the site easily on mobile to find what I’m looking for
+    * As a first time visitor, I want to be able to navigate through the website easily on mobile to find what I’m looking for
-    * As a first time visitor, I want to check if they’re an independent coffee shop or a chain
+    * As a first time visitor, I want to see a visually pleasing website with eye-catching coffee related imagery to entice me to buy
-    * As a first time visitor, I want to locate their social media links to see how many followers they have, images of their coffee, and whether they’re well-rated and followed by my friends
+    * As a first time visitor, I want to locate their social media links to see if they have a large social following and whether they're well-rated

 * Returning Visitor Goals

-    * As a returning visitor, I want to check the shop’s opening hours during current covid restrictions
     * As a returning visitor, I want to find information about their takeaway service
+    * As a frequent visitor, I want to check the shop’s opening hours during the current COVID-19 restrictions
     * As a returning visitor, I want to see information about the quality of their coffee beans

 * Frequent Visitor Goals

+    * As a frequent visitor, I want see if they they take resuable cups
     * As a frequent visitor, I want to check to see if they have a loyalty scheme
-    * As a frequent visitor, I want to sign up to their newsletter to avail of any promotional offerings
+    * As a frequent visitor, I want to read about the company to establish whether they're an independent coffee shop or a chain